 The City of Chicago is currently in Phase Four: "Gradually Resume."
 Many City services have adjusted hours or locations and may require health screens prior to entering their physical spaces.
 Please call ahead or visit any department's website to get additional details, or visit chicago.gov/covid-19.

-DPD's Small Business Advocacy division is tracking all available resources from the public, private and nonprofit sectors that can help Chicago entrepreneurs re-open following the recent civil unrest and the ongoing public health crisis.
-Program questions can be directed to Deputy Commissioner Mary O'Connor at email@example.com.
+DPD's Small Business Advocacy division is tracking all available resources from the public, private and nonprofit sectors that can help Chicago entrepreneurs re-open and grow following recent civil unrest and the ongoing public health crisis.
+Program questions can be directed to Deputy Commissioner Mary O'Connor at firstname.lastname@example.org.

 On June 22, Mayor Lightfoot announced that Chicago would cautiously move into Phase IV starting on Friday, June 26.
 This will allow nearly all businesses to re-open with additional rules and restrictions.
 Additional restrictions on some businesses were set in July.
 For detailed information, visit www.chicago.gov/reopening.